Berlin police clear anarchist-occupied house Liebig 34 | DW | 09.10.2020

 Around 1,500 officers from eight different German states took part in the evictions, including specialist units.
 The police were acting on behalf of a court order to return the property to its owners.

-"Safe to say that antifas & police have a long history of stand offs in this Berlin suburb."

-The mostly young people who had gathered to defend the occupied corner house shouted slogans in support of the occupants and against the police — "houses for those who live in them," "all of Berlin hates the police."
+The mostly young people defending the occupied corner house shouted slogans in support of the occupants and against the police — "houses for those who live in them," "all of Berlin hates the police."

-Liebig 34 is an anarcha-queer-feminist housing project and one of the last remaining symbols of the leftist scene in the German capital.
+Liebig 34 describes itself as an "anarcha-queer-feminist" housing project and one of the last remaining symbols of the leftist scene in the German capital.
 The leftist bar Syndikat was cleared in August despite large protests in the city.

 Read more: Berlin gentrification debate flares over Norwegian billionaire's investment